johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

  5 packages installed [2.34s]
 ```

-And a new `bun.lockb` file had appeared in the directory.
-Although I can't find any documentation on it, I'm guessing that this is the bun equivalent of `package-lock.json` or `yarn.lock`.
+As well, a new `bun.lockb` file had appeared in the directory alongside the `package.json`.
+Although I can't find any documentation on it, I'm guessing that this is the Bun equivalent of `package-lock.json` or `yarn.lock`.
 It's a binary file, so you can't read it.
 I did find this [project which allows you read bun.lockb files](https://github.com/JacksonKearl/bun-lockb) which looks like a useful way to solve that problem.

 To avoid confusion, I also deleted the `yarn.lock` file.
 I'm not sure if that's necessary or not.